 In my experience, it takes a lot of personal work (I.e. therapy) as well as medication.
 I am not ashamed to say that I need antidepressants to function in every day life.
 If anything, I feel proud that I took the steps necessary to start treating my mental illness versus spending the rest of my life curled up on the couch and losing myself in whatever Netflix show I chose to watch that day.
 Because there is such a stigma surrounding being on medication for a mental illness, it was difficult to make the decision to move forward with it in the beginning.
 Society can make you feel “less than” because you require pharmaceutical assistance.
 No one should ever have to feel this way, especially when they are essentially trying to better themselves.

 The point of this post isn’t to demean anyone who is experiencing sadness, but to briefly explain that there is a difference between that and depression.
-When someone you know is suffering with this mental illness, try being more mindful of what they could be experiencing.
+When someone you know is suffering with this, or any, mental illness, try being more mindful of what they could be experiencing.
 Some days we can climb out of the trenches and fight, other days we just lay down and play dead, waiting for it to be over.
-That’s life when you are battling depression.
+That’s battling depression.
 That’s more than sad.